-Concurrent with the issuance of our Series C preferred shares (see below), we redeemed 6,000,000 of our 7.25% Series A preferred shares, representing \$150 million in aggregate liquidation preference, without accumulation of any undeclared dividends.
+During October 2005, we issued \$250 million of 7.25% Series A preferred shares, par value \$0.0125 per share, with a liquidation preference of \$25.00 per share.
+In 2012, concurrent with the issuance of our Series C preferred shares (see below), we redeemed 6,000,000 of the 7.25% Series A preferred shares, representing \$150 million in aggregate liquidation preference, without accumulation of any undeclared dividends.
 In connection with this redemption, we recognized a \$5 million loss on redemption (calculated as the difference between the redemption price and the carrying value), which was recognized as a reduction in determining our net income available to common shareholders.

-Following this redemption, 4,000,000 Series A preferred shares, representing \$100 million in aggregate liquidation preference, remain outstanding.
+During June 2013, we redeemed the remaining 4,000,000 Series A preferred shares outstanding, representing an aggregate liquidation preference of \$100 million.
+In connection with this redemption, we recognized a \$3 million loss.